 The Dursley residence was at number four Privet Drive, Little Whinging, Surrey.

 Vernon is competitive and ambitious.
 His goals in life include selling more drills, buying a vacation home in Majorca, and keeping anything remotely associated with magic away from his home and his family.
 It is no surprise then, that he refers to his wizard brother-in-law James Potter as “good-for-nothing” (PS1).
-He and Potter had nothing in common, and Vernon never really understood that James wasn’t joking about flying on a broom or having a vault full of gold.
-He continued to think of him as an “amateur magician,” and like Severus Snape, disliked Harry for looking so much like his father (Pm).
+He and the Potters had nothing in common, and Vernon never really understood that James wasn’t joking about flying on a broom or having a vault full of gold.
+He continued to think of him as an “amateur magician,” and like Severus Snape, disliked James and Lily’s son Harry for looking so much like his father (Drsly).